How to bet on the NFL: Point spreads, totals, parlays and more

 Anytime touchdown props are also popular, where you can wager on a player scoring a TD for that particular game.

-There are also markets for team and game props, such as over/unders on the total amount of touchdowns or field goals for the contest.
+There are also markets for team and game props.
+These can include over/unders on the total amount of touchdowns or field goals for the contest.

 The futures market involves betting on outcomes that will happen at a later time.
 This is a great way to bet if you’re willing to play the long game and find good value.

-Super Bowl odds are constantly changing due to team performance and injuries, and then of course once again when the playoff field is set and there are only a select amount of teams that even have a chance to win.
+Super Bowl odds are constantly changing due to team performance and injuries.
+They will change once again when the playoff field is set and there are only a select amount of teams that even have a chance to win.

-Right now you might be able to get the Bills at +800 to win the Super Bowl but those odds will shorten the further they go in the playoffs.
-There is obviously risk betting far away from the Super Bowl, as the team you select may not even make it, but it’s when you will find the most value and increase your chances for a larger payout.
+A team could open at +1,500 to win the Super Bowl but be +750 once the playoffs start.
+There's obviously risk betting far away from the Super Bowl, as the team you select may not even make it.
+But it’s when you will find the most value and increase your chances for a larger payout.

 Betting on season-long awards is another way to enter the futures market.
-You can wager on who you think will win the MVP, Rookie of the Year, Defensive Player of the Year, and so on.
+You can wager on the MVP, Rookie of the Year, Defensive Player of the Year, and so on.

 Parlays